radiantearth/stac-spec/item-spec/item-spec.md

 The `id` of the STAC Collection this Item references to with the [`collection` relation type](#relation-types) in the `links`  array.

 This field provides an easy way for a user to search for any Items that belong in a specified Collection.
-Must be a non-empty string.
+If present, must be a non-empty string.

 ### Properties Object